-- The rest of the network may be viewed as a transformation that transforms data from non-linear classes to linearly separable features - We can now attach any linear classifier above it for perfect classification - Need not be a perceptron - Could even train an SVM on top of the features!
+- The rest of the network may be viewed as a transformation that transforms data from non-linear classes to linearly separable features - We can now attach any linear classifier above it for perfect classification - Need not be a perceptron - In fact, for binary classifiers an SVM on top of the features may be more generalizable!

-- This is true of any sufficient structure - Not just the optimal one - For insufficient structures, the network may attempt to transform the inputs to linearly separable features - Will fail to separate exactly, but will try to minimize error
+- This is true of any sufficient structure

+- Not just the optimal one

+- For insufficient structures, the network may attempt to transform the inputs to linearly separable features

+- Will fail to separate

+- Still, for binary problems, using an SVM with slack may be more effective than a final perceptron!